A generalization of the Lorentz ether to gravity with general-relativistic limit: Analog Models of General Relativity

 \subsection{Condensed Matter Interpretation of Gauge Fields and Fermions}

 Of course, search for analog models requires a better understanding of the matter part of the theory.
 It would be helpful to have a similar understanding of gauge and fermion fields.
-Here the example of superfluid $^3He-A$ seems to be of special interest: ``the low-energy degrees of freedom in $^3He-A$ do really consist of chiral fermions, gauge fields and gravity'' \cite{Volovik}.

-The incorporation of gauge fields and fermions into the theory is not straightforward.
-For gauge fields, the analogy between gauge symmetry and general relativity suggests that there should be an analog of our approach for gauge theory too.
-How could it look like?
-It seems clear that the analog of the harmonic condition, the Lorenz gauge condition
+It seems natural to interpret the analog of the harmonic condition, the Lorenz gauge condition

-has to be interpreted as a conservation law.
+as a conservation law.
 Then, gauge symmetry will be no longer a fundamental symmetry.
 Instead, it should be derived in a similar way as the EEP, describing the inability of internal observers to distinguish states which are different in reality.

-Fermions also require also additional considerations.
-Some first proposals have been made in \cite{SchmelzerHypocrystalline}.
-It shows that the kinematics of deformations of a quite simple ether model gives a particle content which is identical with the fermionic part of the standard model (in its non-minimal variant with a neutrino as a usual Dirac spinor).